patfiaux/CRSsim/README.md

  - 'neg': non-targeting negative control guides
  - 'pos': guides overlapping enhancers.
 These are true positives
  - 'chr': guides targeting the region of interest but not overlapping with either an exon or an enhancer
+Note: Guides not overlapping any regulatory element are all generated using the same probability distribution.
+A small, random subset (default 300) is labelled as 'neg', the rest as 'chr'.
+See [Advanced Simulations](https://github.com/patfiaux/CRSsim/blob/master/README.md#31-advanced-simulations) for how to increase or decrease the number of negative controls

 2. A **counts file**, containing the counts for each guide in each pool.
 The output file will be named `{output_name}_counts.csv`.
 Each row corresponds to a guide, each column to a pool, and each number to the number of times a guide was observed in a pool.